 In the IFR “Business Loan Program Temporary Changes; Paycheck Protection Program Second Draw Loans,” much-awaited guidance was released for those looking to apply for a second PPP loan.
 Here’s what it said:

 Eligible borrowers must

-New PPP application forms have not yet been released for first or second-draw loans.
-We will continue to update you as guidance, portals, and applications become available.
+New PPP application forms have been released for first or second-draw loans.
+We will continue to update you as further guidance becomes available.
 Contact us for assistance with your application for a first or second-draw loan or forgiveness.